Aviost111/Operations_system/readme.md

    For Bug C, use `./bugc` and `./bugc_with_debugger` respectively.
 3. Follow the prompts.

+`Note:` We have retained the core files generated during the execution of our programs in the folder to demonstrate that they were successfully created in case any issues arise.

 ### Question 2 - pifagor3 Program

 The `pifagor3` program checks if three input side lengths form a Pythagorean triple.